azmrobb/CleanDataProject/README.md

 File  | Description
 ---   | ---
-run_analysis.R   | The R script for cleaning the data It reads several files related to an experiment and combines them together into a single tidy data set and then summarizes the data.
+run_analysis.R   | The R script for cleaning the data.
+It reads several files related to an experiment and combines them together into a single tidy data set and then summarizes the data.
 The combined data set and summary are written to files
 CodeBook.md   | Documentation describing how the script works including inputs, processing, and outputs.
 It describes the variables, data, and any transformations or work performed to clean up the data

 ###Usage